hyperledger/fabric/docs/whyfabric.md

 The Hyperledger Fabric project is delivering a blockchain platform designed to allow the exchange of an asset or the state of an asset to be consented upon, maintained, and viewed by all parties in a permissioned group.
 A key characteristic of Hyperledger Fabric is that the asset is defined digitally, with all participants simply agreeing on its representation/characterization.
-As such, Hypewrledger Fabric can support a broad range of asset types; ranging from the tangible (real estate and hardware) to the intangible (contracts and intellectual property).
+As such, Hyperledger Fabric can support a broad range of asset types; ranging from the tangible (real estate and hardware) to the intangible (contracts and intellectual property).